Abdulla Yameen: Presidency (2013–2018)

 The China-Maldives Friendship Bridge (now officially named the Sinamalé Bridge) project, which was launched in 2015, is the first of its kind in the Maldives.
 It is 1.4 kilometres long and 20 metres wide, linking Malé's eastern edge to the western corner of Hulhulé Island, where Velana International Airport is located.
 It will provide one lane for four-wheeled vehicles and one lane for motorcycles on either side.
 There is also a lane for pedestrians on both sides.

-Construction of the bridge began in 2016.
-President Yameen inaugurated the Sinamale bridge on 30 August 2018.
+The project began in 2014 and he inaugurated the Sinamalé Bridge on 30 August 2018.

 Expansion of the country's main gateway, Velana International Airport is expected to be completed within the second quarter of 2018.
 The project will expand and increase the capacity of the airport to handle more passengers and aircraft.
 This ambitious project consists of a fuel farm with a storage capacity of 45 million litres and a cargo complex with the capacity to handle 120,000 tonnes, a new Code F 3,400-meter-long, 60-meter-wide runway which is able to cater to the largest of aircraft such as Antonov An-225 and Airbus A380 and a new passenger terminal.
 Upon completion, the existing runway will be converted into a taxiway, reducing the turnaround time of aircraft at the airport.
 The new terminal is expected to increase the ability to serve around 8 million passengers from the current rate of 1.5 million passengers a year.
 The new international passenger terminal will consist of a floor area of 78,000 square meters, the new terminal will have 40 departure checking counters, 38 immigration counters, 12 jetties, and six aero-bridges.

 Other new airports are being developed to accommodate to the increase of the influx of more passengers and tourists which is expected to rise in the years to come.
 New regional airports are being built on islands such as Kulhudhuffushi and existing regional airports such as Gan International Airport have been converted to international airports with international airlines slowly beginning their operations.